YuliWanghust/CTA_repairment/README.md

 To set up the required environments, install the following dependencies:
 ```
 pip install requriement.txt
+python setup.py
 ```

 ### Test

-The code is documented and in tests.py
+The code is documented and in tests.py under the folder of test
 ```
 python ./test.py
 ```